tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 This document specifies a "compact" version of TLS 1.3 {{!RFC8446}}.
 It is isomorphic to TLS 1.3 but designed to take up minimal bandwidth.
-The space reduction is achieved by two basic techniques:
+The space reduction is achieved by three basic techniques:

-- Default values for common configurations, thus avoiding the need to take up space on the wire.
+- Omitting unnecessary values that are a holdover from previous versions of TLS.
 - More compact encodings, omitting unnecessary values.
+- A template-based specialization mechanism that allows for the creation of application specific versions of TLS that omit unnecessary valuses.

 For the common (EC)DHE handshake with (EC)DHE and pre-established public keys, CTLS achieves an overhead of [TODO] bytes over the minimum